 - Only one job identification sign (i.e. painter, roofer, etc.) may be displayed while the work is being done

-- Temporary political signs are permitted during the allowed election period.
+- Temporary political signs are permitted 6 weeks before the official Election Day and must be removed the day after the election.
 A maximum of two political signs may be displayed on any one lot

 - No signs (i.e. lost pet, advertising, garage sale, political, etc.) are permitted on the street signs and throughout the Common Areas (exception: Board-approved Country Walk HOA-related information)